TCS only Indian company among top 10 firms to get foreign labour certification for H-1B visas | Free Press Journal

 California with 309,205 certifications topped the list of States for getting maximum H-1B labour certification, followed by Texas (115,484), New York (95,722), New Jersey (65,232), Illinois (56,196), Washington (52,522) and Pennsylvania (51,471).

-According to Department of labour, a specialty occupation requires the theoretical and practical application of a body of specialised knowledge and a bachelor’s degree or the equivalent in the specific specialty (e.g. sciences, medicine, health care, education, biotechnology, and business specialties, etc.).
+According to Department of labour, a speciality occupation requires the theoretical and practical application of a body of specialised knowledge and a bachelor’s degree or the equivalent in the specific speciality (e.g. sciences, medicine, health care, education, biotechnology, and business specialities, etc.).

 Congress has limited the annual number of qualifying foreign workers who may be issued a visa or otherwise be provided the H-1B status to 65,000 with an additional 20,000 under the H-1B advanced degree exemption.
 Before applying for the H-1B visas the employer submits a labour condition application to the Department of labour.
 Companies can proceed with the H-1B petitions, only after they receive such a certification by the Department of labour.